Pandinosaurus/pyslam/docs/basic_architecture.md

 # Architecture

-Here are a couple of sketches intended to provide an overview of the main classes' architecture.
-[WIP]
+Here you can find a couple of diagram sketches that provide an overview of the main system components, and classes relationships and dependencies. **[WIP]**

 ---
-## SLAM
+## SLAM System

 <p align="center">
 <img src="./images/slam_architecture.png" alt="SLAM"  />